 The objective of EcoDesign Circle 4.0 is to increase the readiness of designers and companies in developing service-based tools and approaches to the circular economy.
 In order to be able to further circular thinking, we also have to pay attention to digitalization; it will e.g. enable the use of various digital service platforms.

 The project is a continuation of the three-year (2016–2019) EcoDesign Circle project funded by the Interreg Baltic Sea Region Programme of the European Union.
 EcoDesign Circle 4.0 connects and networks various actors, e.g. professionals of design, circular economy and sustainable development, enterprises, schools and universities, and design organizations.
 The project strives to increase the understanding and expertise of various interest groups in the circular economy and ecological / sustainable design.
 We need more professionals who master the methods of both design thinking and the circular economy.
 There is also a need to increase the awareness of ecodesign of both the public and political decision-makers as ecodesign enables the shift from linear business to the circular economy.
+The project ends in spring 2021.

 Under the initial EcoDesign Circle project the understanding of designers and design organizations in ecological product design and circular business models was increased.
 During the project, various tools were realized, including the following: EcoDesign Sprint tool for developing business operations of companies; EcoDesign Audit evaluation model for defining the stage of the circular economy and use of design in a company; EcoDesign Learning Factory training programme, the touring exhibition Reconsider Design, and the website Sustainability Guide.
 The target groups of the project were designers, companies, circular economy experts, various organizations and public bodies, and educational institutions.